African/African American Studies Minor

 - International business

 - Literacy studies

-"The AAA program provides students with a foundation for understanding the complexity of continental Africa and the history of culture of peoples of African descent throughout the world.
-Beyond academic and/or professional success, the AAA program fosters in students th ethic of civic participation and global awareness."
+“The AAA program provides students with a foundation for understanding the complexity of continental Africa and the history and culture of peoples of African descent throughout the world.
+Beyond academic and/or professional success, the AAA program fosters in students the ethic of civic participation and global awareness.”

 FACULTY IN AFRICAN AND AFRICAN AMERICAN STUDIES ASSOCIATE PROFESSOR OF ENGLISH